 BACKGROUND:

-The City of Oregon City budget covers a two-year duration.
-The existing city budget is projected through June 30, 2021, with a new two-year biennium budget expected to be adopted prior to expiration.
+The City of Oregon City goals and budget cover a two-year duration.
+The existing biennium goals and associated budget to implement the goals will end on June 30, 2021.

 The following excerpt is provided from the existing budget: